5ifar/MeriSKILL_Employee_Attrition_Analysis/README.md

 |YearsWithCurrManager|int|Number of years with the current manager|

 These columns collectively provide valuable information about employees in the dataset, which can be used for various HR analytics and decision-making processes.

+## Data Integrity:
+ROCCC Evaluation:
+- Reliability: LOW - The raw dataset is created and updated by MeriSKILL.
+It has only 1 file.
+There is no information how the data was collected or preprocessed.
+- Originality: MED - First party provider (MeriSKILL)
+- Comprehensiveness: HIGH - Only 1 CSV File was provided however the availability of 1470 records and 35 columns is quite adequate for an in depth analysis on the influence of various factors towards employee attrition.
+- Current: LOW - Dataset creation date was not documented/provided by MeriSKILL.
+So its not very relevant and hence the analysis needs to be comprehended as a general (not year-specific) trend.
+- Citation: LOW - No official citation/reference available.

+---